What is a Non-Cash Charge?

 Understanding Non-Cash Charges

 To put it simply, non-cash charges are expenses that do not involve any cash outflow.
-Non-cash charges are typically a result of expenditures beyond a corporation’s control, such as depreciation or amortization.
+Non-cash charges are typically a reduction in value attributed to an asset that has already been purchased.
+These assets are periodically written down to reflect wear and tear or declining value.

 As the product continues to depreciate, no further cash transactions are occurring, so the depreciation expenses are recorded as non-cash charges.
 In some cases, non-cash charges can also be referred to as non-cash expenditures or non-cash transactions.